pgonzalezb4/2D-3D-Visualization-of-A-pathfinding-algorithm/README.md

 # A-Star
-A* Algorithm implemented in Javascript with priority queues using min-heap with dynamic array and linked list for performance comparison.
+A* Algorithm implemented with Javascript using priority queues implemented with min-heap using dynamic arrays and linked lists for performance comparison.